Stress caused by smartphones: How your mobile phone affects your health

 Does mobile phone radiation cause cancer?

 Whether mobile phone radiation causes cancer has been debated since the advent of the first mobile phones.
 Fortunately, the studies are now very clear: mobile phone radiation cannot cause cancer and is not responsible for tumours.
 It is true that mobile phones, like smartphones, emit radiation – but this radiation is long-wave and low-energy, i.e. it is not capable of destroying your cells or even your DNA.
 But these are factors that are needed for cancer cells to develop.
+If you still want a smartphone with particularly low radiation, you can read all about mobile phone radiation and low-radiation devices here.
 Studies have shown, however, that mobile phone radiation can increase the temperature – but only by 0.1° Celsius on the surface of the skin.
 If you want to read more about this topic and other myths, you will find what you are looking for in our text on mobile phone myths.

 Does blue light disturb us when we fall asleep?